Isles of Shoals Birding Trip

 In addition to all the spectacular birding that the islands have to offer, we will take time to explore other aspects of Appledore, Shoals Marine Laboratory, and Celia Thaxter’s garden.
 Activities may include exploring the intertidal, an island history walk, or learning about SML's innovative research programs focused on understanding and sustaining the marine environment.

-On Wednesday, September 5 the boat departs Appledore at 2:15pm, arriving back in Portsmouth by 3pm.
+On Wednesday, September 4, the boat departs Appledore in the afternoon - exact departure time TBD.

 President, NH Audubon